Ghulam Mohammad Lot

-Ghulam Mohammad Lot was a Pakistani politician belonging to the Pakistan Peoples Party.
+Ghulam Mohammad Lot (c.1929–2019) was a Pakistani politician belonging to the Pakistan Peoples Party.
 He was a member of the Provincial Assembly of Sindh.
 His son Gul Muhammad Lot was a senator.

 Biography

 Lot was elected as a member of the Provincial Assembly of Sindh from PS-57 (Badin-III) in 1993.

 Lot died of cardiac arrest on 25 October 2019 at the age of 90.